AS SEEN ON CHANNEL 5's 'FILTHY BRITAIN S.O.S'

 3. WHAT WE DO IF A SWARM IS IN YOUR CHIMNEY - CAN WE MOVE THEM?

 If a bee swarm lands in your chimney and you are lucky, the bees may move on after an hour or two.
 If this doesn't happen within 24 hours, the bee colony will probably stay there for many, many years.
-And once established they become a huge and expensive problem to remove.
+Once established they are a highly skilled problem to remove.

 We have heard of all sorts of old wives tales, supposedly capable of moving a honey bee swarm... none of these, in our experience, actually work.